Expected goals: Ice hockey

 I have been worried that there is a systemic bias in the data.
 Random errors don’t concern me.
 They even out over large volumes of data.
 But I do think that ... the scoring in certain rinks has a bias towards longer or shorter shots, the most dominant factor in a shot quality model.
 And I set out to investigate that possibility.

 The term 'expected goals' appeared in a paper about ice hockey performance presented by Brian Macdonald at the MIT Sloan Sports Analytics Conference in 2012.
 Macdonald's method for calculating expected goals was reported in the paper:

 We used data from the last four full NHL seasons.
 For each team, the season was split into two halves.
 Since midseason trades and injuries can have an impact on a team’s performance, we did not use statistics from the first half of the season to predict goals in the second half.
 Instead, we split the season into odd and even games, and used statistics from odd games to predict goals in even games.
 Data from 2007-08, 2008-09, and 2009-10 was used as the training data to estimate the parameters in the model, and data from the entire 2010-11 was set aside for validating the model.
 The model was also validated using 10-fold cross-validation.
 Mean squared error (MSE) of actual goals and predicted goals was our choice for measuring the performance of our models.

+Expected assists (xA)

+In association football, expected assists (xA) measures the likelihood that a completed pass becomes a goal assist, factoring in distance and the type of pass.